 2. Throw an Indoor Picnic

-Set out a picnic blanket and basket of food and eat your dinner as though you were having a picnic.
+Set out a picnic blanket and basket of food and eat your dinner (or lunch) as though you were having a picnic.
 Just having variety in your family life brings you closer together as a family unit.
-Events like this are often the catalyst for a fun-filled evening.
+Events like this are often the catalyst for a fun-filled evening or afternoon.

 3. Have a Christmas Party (*In the Summer)